 If you would like more information about working with Robert, please contact him at firstname.lastname@example.org.

-If you would like more information about working with Jess, please contact her at email@example.com
+If you would like more information about working with Eileen, please contact her at email@example.com

 While working towards her Master’s Degree, Colleen founded Mind Games Pro Performance Consulting and worked with a wide range of athletes and exercisers ranging in experience from beginner, to NCAA athletes.
 She has helped develop teams, build the confidence of individual athletes and instilled tools to help exercisers reach their goals.